Foundation Stock Service

-14-24 kg
+13.6-25 kg

-12-15 years
+12-14 years

-This breed descended from wild dogs in the United States, hence the nickname "American Dingoes".
-No longer feral dogs, this domesticated primitive dog breed is gentle, loyal, and makes great family pets.
+This breed descended from wild dogs in the United States, hence the nickname “American Dingoes”.
+No longer feral dogs, this domesticated primitive dog breed is gentle, loyal and makes great family pets.

 It is suspected that the Carolina dog was originally brought to the United States by merchants from Asia who travelled through the Bering Strait.
 These merchants brought dogs along with them, and individual dogs escaped and became feral.
-These feral dogs then migrated southeast through the US.
+These feral dogs then migrated south-east through the US.

 Despite starting their heritage in northern America, these wild dogs can still be found in the forests and swamps of George and South Carolina.
 They were slowly domesticated and today are fully domestic dogs.

-The DNA of Carolina dogs links back to the base of the canine family tree, which means the Carolina dog possibly closely resembles the very first canines and is a primitive breed.
+The DNA of Carolina dogs links back to the base of the canine family tree, which means the Carolina dog possible closely resembles the very first canines and is a primitive breed.
 Carolina dog remains have been found in ancient burial sites throughout North America, indicating that this breed was domesticated thousands of years ago.

-The Carolina dog breed was rediscovered during the 1970s by Dr I. Lehr Bisbin, who gave them their common name Carolina dogs.
+The Carolina dog breed was rediscovered during the 1970s by Dr I. Lehr Bisbin, who gave them their common name as Carolina dogs.

 They were registered by the United Kennel Club in 1996.
 The American Kennel Club (AKC) has also officially recognised the breed in the AKC’s Foundation Stock Service and created a breed standard.
 These dogs are also recognised by the American Rare Breed Association.